Dementia or mild cognitive impairment: @ work in progress

 - The creation of a new digital tool to support understanding, communication, and planning between people with MCI and their employers.

-Louise Nygård (coordinator, KI), Arlene Astell (leader Canada, Toronto University) and Anna Mäki-Petäjä-Leinonen (leader Finland, University of Eastern Finland)
+Louise Nygård (coordinator), Arlene Astell (leader Canada, Toronto University) and Anna Mäki-Petäjä-Leinonen (leader Finland, University of Eastern Finland)

-In Sweden: Ann-Charlotte Nedlund (Linköping University), Charlotta Ryd, Ann-Chorlotte Engvall and Birgit Heuchemer (KI), Lena Rosenberg (KI), Anders Kottorp (Malmö University/KI).
+In Sweden: Ann-Charlotte Nedlund (Linköping University), Charlotta Ryd (KI), Ann-Louise Engvall och Birgit Heuchemer (KI), Lena Rosenberg (KI), Anders Kottorp (Malmö University/KI).

-In Canada: Jenifer Boger (Waterloo University) and Arlene Astelle and other co-workers at Univeristy of Toronto and University of Waterloo.
+In Canada: Jenifer Boger (Waterloo University) and Arlene Astell & other co-workers at University of Toronto and University of Waterloo.

-In Finland: Sirkkaliisa Heimonen (The Age Institute), and Mervi Issakainen, Marjo-Riikka Ylhäinen & Katja Karjalainen (University of Eastern Finland).
+In Finland: Sirkkaliisa Heimonen (The Age Institute), and Mervi Issakainen, Marjo Ylhäinen & Katja Karjalainen (University of Eastern Finland).